Return to Texas Entomology - Compiled by Mike Quinn

 Male has enlarged abdomen for a sound chamber

 (Photos courtesy Charles Bordelon, Texas Lepidoptera Survey)

-Most of the various Texas cicadas have a similar camouflaged appearance as they distinguish themselves by sound, not by looks.
+Most of the various Texas cicadas have a similar camouflaged appearance as they differentiate themselves by sound, not by looks.

 Blue counties are the species' historical range, most (if not all) of south Texas brushlands